shank000/shank000.github.io/contents/awards.md

-- First-prize Academic Scholarship, 2023.

-- Freshman Academic Scholarship, 2022.
+- Academic Excellence Scholarship, 2019-2020.

-- Excellent Graduation Project of Jiangsu Province, 2022.
+- Received the honorary title of "Academic Excellence Individual", 2022.

-- First-prize Enterprise Scholarship, 2021.

-- First-prize Academic Scholarship, 2019.
+- Excellent Award in the Provincial Round of the National College Student Mathematical Modeling Competition, 2021.

+- Third Prize in the 13th National College Mathematics Competition, 2020.